arcataroger/awesome-engineering-games/README.md

 A curated list of some of the best engineering games on PC.
 All titles are rated Very Positive or higher on Steam.

-Games are divided into broad categories based on the type(s) of engineering they're most related to, such as civil engineering, electrical engineering, computer science, etc.
+Games are divided into broad categories based on the type(s) of engineering they're most related to, such as [civil engineering & city-building](#city-builders--civil-engineering), [transportation & route-building](#transportation--route-management), [computer science & electrical engineering](#hacking-computer-science-logic--automation), etc. See the [Table of Contents](#table-of-contents) for a full breakdown of categories.

 Please feel free to suggest new games or update existing titles!
+(Please create a new Github Issue or Pull Request for now; easier submissions and better instructions are coming soon.)

 ## Ratings & Tags Explained